-As mentioned at the beginning of this chapter, however, processes usually do not obey a prescribed process model, such that the true model must be treated as “unknown” and extracted from data using process mining algorithms.
+As mentioned at the beginning of this chapter, however, processes usually do not obey a prescribed process model, so that the true model must be treated as “unknown” and extracted from data using process mining algorithms.
 In these cases, distinguishing anomalies, noise, and regular behavior is much less trivial since each of these categories encompass their own statistical (rather than deterministic) distribution, and these distributions rest in a high-dimensional space of graphical structure.
-This is because such processes exist in a volatile context, and the process itself may not even be stationary.
+This is because such processes exist in a volatile context, and the process itself may even be non-stationary.
 For all but critical systems scenarios, it is rare for a process to be designed and tracked according to the rigors of process mining and mindful process modeling practices.
 Instead, processes develop organically from changing staff, resources, and prototype ad hoc methods that evolve over time into the ingrained structure of some process.
 Software development provides an excellent example, wherein the rigors of process tracking are required and even well-enforced.
-But in reality, 100% conformance is regarded by developers and managers alike as unachievable textbook lore with every software bug submission and modification to the development process.
+But in reality, 100% conformance is regarded by developers and managers alike as unachievable textbook lore with every software bug submission and modification to the development process (the author’s own opinion).

 In this manner, graphical methods can, and should be used to detect anomalies, by applying these methods to graphical process representations.
 In this work, graphical compression methods are used since they can extract significant, and hence normative, patterns of the graphical representation of a process with respect to the distribution of the trace data from which they were derived.
 Hence graphical compression methods lend themselves directly to the analysis of processes and the detection of anomalies.